ahmed007boss/GeneralsModdingeXtended/Docs/ObjectBody/ObjectComponents/WeaponComponent.md

-  PartiallyFunctionalIcon =       ; // icon template name for partially functional status *(GMX Zero Hour)* DownedIcon =                    ; // icon template name for downed status *(GMX Zero Hour)* UserDisabledIcon =              ; // icon template name for user disabled status *(GMX Zero Hour)* InventoryItem =                 ; // name of inventory item type (empty = affects all items) *(GMX Zero Hour)* End
+  PartiallyFunctionalIcon =       ; // icon template name for partially functional status *(GMX Zero Hour)* DownedIcon =                    ; // icon template name for downed status *(GMX Zero Hour)* UserDisabledIcon =              ; // icon template name for user disabled status *(GMX Zero Hour)* End
 ```

 **Note**: `NAME` is required for this component type.
 If omitted/empty, the component is skipped during parsing and not added to the body.

 ## Notes
-- Inventory storage components represent storage systems that can be damaged and affect inventory item storage and replenishment.
+- Weapon components represent weapon assemblies that can be damaged and affect weapon functionality.
-- When the component is destroyed, stored inventory items are automatically cleared.
-If [InventoryItem](#inventoryitem) is empty, all inventory items are cleared.
-If [InventoryItem](#inventoryitem) has a value, only that specific item type is cleared.
-- When the component is destroyed, inventory item replenishment is restricted.
-If [InventoryItem](#inventoryitem) is empty, replenishment is restricted for all inventory items (prevents all item replenishment).
-If [InventoryItem](#inventoryitem) has a value, replenishment is restricted only for that specific item type.
-This prevents replenishment of items when their storage component is destroyed.
-- Use [InventoryItem](#inventoryitem) to link the component to a specific inventory item type.
-Leave it empty to affect all inventory items when destroyed.
-- Use [ForceReturnOnDestroy](#forcereturnondestroy) = `Yes` for critical storage like fuel tanks on aircraft to force return when fuel storage is destroyed.
+- For the weapon component to affect weapon functionality, the weapon must reference this component via `WeaponTemplate.ComponentName` (see [Weapon](../Weapon.md) documentation).
+When the component is damaged or destroyed, the weapon may be disabled or have reduced functionality.
 - Component names must be unique within the same body to avoid lookup conflicts in systems that reference components by name (weapons, locomotor, GUI commands, prerequisites).
+- Use descriptive component names (e.g., `PrimaryWeapon`, `MainGun`, `MissileLauncher`, `Cannon`) to match weapon `ComponentName` references.

 ## Modder Recommended Use Scenarios